websauna/websauna/README.rst

-Websauna is a full stack superstructure aimed for building consumer and business web services based on Pyramid and SQLAlchemy.
+Websauna is a full stack application framework aimed for building consumer and business web services based on Pyramid and SQLAlchemy.

 .. note ::